 I am menopausal, my estrogen levels are nonexistent.
 My body weight is harder to control and the texture of my skin has started to change.

 I would be naive to think that these exterior visible changes were not happening from an internal level as well.
 It is at this point I have to admit that I have been told I snore.
 When I am asleep the air passing through my narrowed airway causes the soft tissue at the back of my throat to vibrate, hence the noise.
 Some nights are worse than others, especially after a glass of wine.

 Health has been top of my mind this year and snoring is the alarm tone reminding me it is time to take action.
 I also felt a little guilty and responsible for disrupting my partner’s sleep leaving my needless to say, very understanding partner, grumpy and unmotivated for the day ahead.

 A lifestyle change, for the better.

-I have started to walk-jog again and have added a touch of Yoga to build a natural strength.
+I have started to walk-jog again and have added a touch of Yoga to build natural strength.
 It will be a slow road back but the difference is noticeable.
-I am eating cleaner foods, less carbs and more protein.
+I am eating cleaner foods, fewer carbs, and more protein.
 Forfeiting that glass of wine has been more difficult than I thought.